 What's being done

-An overall assessment has been completed, and the Watershed Restoration and Protection Strategy report completed in 2013.
+The Watershed Restoration and Protection Strategy report completed in 2013.
 There is one TMDL/implementation plan approved for bacteria, there is a draft TMDL for turbidity, and a work plan is being developed to finish out the major watershed work.